Thinking of buying your children full face snorkel masks?

 The Tribord EasyBreath full face snorkel mask is very well designed and made with good quality materials.
 It's not a cheap version of an expensive brand.
 This is a great mask at a very good price.
 These continue to come down in price as different versions are released.

-Tribord has continue to improve on their original design and released a new version in 2017.
-Tribord masks come in 4 sizes making it easy to find the right one for all members of your family.
+Tribord has continue to improve on their original design.
+These come in 4 sizes, making it easy to find the right one for all members of your family.

 #4 - Wildhorn Outfitters SeaView 180 Snorkel Mask

 Wildhorn Outfitters have recently released their masks in a children's size.
 They have also released a large number of new colors but currently the XS size is only available in the one color.

 The price of their children's size full face snorkel mask is very competitive for such a high quality mask.
 Children's sizes are currently available for just under $50.

 SeaView full face snorkel masks comes in 3 sizes, including an XS for children.

 READ THIS before considering a full face Snorkel Mask!

 No matter how good the brand you pick, there’s no getting around some things with full face snorkel masks.
 Here are the drawbacks that you should be aware of to avoid disappointment.